MCP Server

 Connect AI assistants to Front via the MCP server (beta)

-If you havenāt been granted access to the MCP server beta yet, please join our community group and follow the instructions in the welcome post.
-This is also where you should share feedback about what you want to see added or improved!
+If you havenāt been granted access to the MCP server beta yet, please join our community group and:

 Front's MCP server (mcp.frontapp.com/mcp) (currently in open beta) lets AI agents act on Front conversation data using a single OAuth-authenticated endpoint.
 Agents authenticate as a specific Front user, with permissions matching that user's role (user-scoped authorization).